Kings trade De'Aaron Fox to Spurs, acquire Zach LaVine from Bulls: Report

-De'Aaron Fox's time with the only NBA franchise he has known reportedly has reached a sudden end.
+De'Aaron Fox's time with the only NBA franchise he has known ended.

-The star point guard was traded to the San Antonio Spurs, with Sacramento acquiring star guard Zach LaVine from the Chicago Bulls, ESPN's Shams Charania reported Sunday night, citing sources.
+The star point guard officially was traded to the San Antonio Spurs, with Sacramento acquiring star guard Zach LaVine from the Chicago Bulls, the teams announced Monday.

 WATCH ANYTIME FOR FREE